Fall Protection Strategies For North Star Metals Roofs

 North Star Metals' standing seam profiles rely on a "floating" design to manage thermal expansion and contraction.
 Traditional anchors that screw through the panel into the roof deck "pin" the metal in place, effectively fighting against the panel's natural movement.
 This installation mistake commonly leads to unsightly oil-canning and hidden leaks.
 Furthermore, using penetrating anchors on a new North Star Metals installation will likely void the weathertightness warranty.

-NS-18 Mechanical Panel (SSRA Compatible)
+NS-18 Mechanical Panel (SSRA Compatible 24 ga.
+Steel)

 The NS-18 panel is a high-performance structural standing seam system engineered for maximum durability.
 This 18-inch wide panel features a robust 2-3/8-inch tall seam, providing exceptional structural support.
 Manufactured from 24-gauge steel, the NS-18 utilizes the En-Dura Star coating system (Kynar 500®/Hylar 5000®) to ensure long-term color retention and resistance to acid rain, salt spray, and UV degradation.
 Workers will use mechanical seamers to seal each seam for maximum durability and waterproofing of the roof system.
 See the Roof Anchor Compatibility Chart for North Star Metals NS-18 Standing Seam Panels.

-Fall Protection Integration for NS-18 Profiles
+Fall Protection for NS-18 Profiles

-Snap Star Snap Lock Panels (SSRA Compatible)
+Snap Star Snap Lock Panels (SSRA Compatible 24 ga.
+Steel)

 The Snap Star Panel features a 1.5-inch snaplock seam and 24-gauge steel construction.
 This system utilizes the Dura-Star color system to provide a resilient barrier against environmental pollutants for up to 40 years.
 The Snap Star panel is 16 inches wide.
 See the Roof Anchor Compatibility Chart for North Star Metals Snap Star Standing Seam Panels.

-Fall Protection Strategies for Snaplock Seams
+Fall Protection for Snap Star

 Loc Star Nailstrip Panels (Ridge Pro Recommended)